 Dry Storage of Spent Fuel

-Initially dry storage were single purpose systems.
-They only provided storage without the capability or authorisation for eventual transport off site (without rehandling and reloading the fuel into transport casks).
-Vaults, silos and non-transportable casks are single purpose systems.
-Dual purpose casks were developed and they allow storage and transport to and from a storage facility without rehandling of fuel assemblies.
+Initially, dry storage was a single-purpose system.
+They only provided storage without the capability or authorization for eventual transport off-site (without rehandling and reloading the fuel into transport casks).
+Vaults, silos, and non-transportable casks are single-purpose systems.
+Dual purpose casks were developed, allowing storage and transport to and from a storage facility without rehandling fuel assemblies.
 The fuel containers of some storage systems may be used for transport and/or final disposal.
-Dry storage managing is less expensive since it provides all safety characteristics, doesn’t need electrical systems (necessary only in vault storage), periodic maintenance and a constant fuel monitoring, increasing the system reliability for longer periods.
+Dry storage management is less expensive since it provides all safety characteristics, doesn’t need electrical systems (only in vault storage), periodic maintenance, and constant fuel monitoring, increasing the system reliability for longer periods.
 Because of their inherent flexibility, cask systems have proved popular with reactor operators.

-Dry interim storages are practical and approved in many countries especially that have the “wait and see” philosophy (wait to see new technologies development).
-It must be added, any strategy for managing spent nuclear fuel will be built around combinations of many options, and all strategies must ultimately include permanent geological disposal.
+Dry interim storages are practical and approved in many countries, especially that have the “wait and see” philosophy (wait to see new technologies development).
+It must be added that any strategy for managing spent nuclear fuel will be built around combinations of many options, and all strategies must ultimately include permanent geological disposal.

 Spent Fuel Cask – Dry Storage Cask

-Dry storage casks or canisters are widely used for dry interim storage and for transportation of spent nuclear fuel.
+Dry storage casks or canisters are widely used for dry interim storage and transportation of spent nuclear fuel.
 They can be oriented and stored vertically or horizontally.
 The casks provide both shielding and containment.
 The casks are typically steel cylinders that are either welded or bolted closed.
 The steel cylinder provides leak-tight containment of the spent fuel.
-Each cylinder is surrounded by additional steel, concrete, or other material to provide radiation shielding to workers and the public.
-This additional material serves as a barrier preventing physical damage that might result in a release of radiation.
+Each cylinder is surrounded by additional steel, concrete, or other material to shield workers and the public from radiation.
+This additional material is a barrier preventing physical damage that might result in a release of radiation.

 - Metal Casks.
-Metal casks are massive containers used in transport, storage and eventual disposal of spent fuel.
-These casks usually consist of a monolithic body made of ductile cast iron, a basket for accommodating the fuel assemblies and a double-lid system (primary and secondary lid arranged one above the other).
-Internal basket or sealed metal canister provides provides structural strength as well as assures subcriticality.
+Metal casks are massive containers used to transport, store, and dispose of spent fuel.
+These casks usually consist of a monolithic body made of ductile cast iron, a basket for accommodating the fuel assemblies, and a double-lid system (primary and secondary lid arranged one above the other).
+An internal basket or sealed metal canister provides structural strength and assures subcriticality.

-During interim storage the lid system consisting of the two barriers is permanently being monitored for leak-tightness.
+During interim storage, the lid system consisting of the two barriers is permanently monitored for leak-tightness.
 The radiation emitted by the radioactive inventory is safely shielded by the cask body.
 For neutron moderation, axial boreholes are drilled into the monolithic body and filled with polyethylene moderator rods.

-The operations often occur in the same space and use the same equipment meaning the vast majority of steps must be completed sequentially and dry storage casks cannot be loaded in parallel.
-Sometimes, dry storage casks use the same lifting equipment (polar crane) as another outage activities and it extends plant outage.
+The operations often occur in the same space and use the same equipment meaning the vast majority of steps must be completed sequentially, and dry storage casks cannot be loaded in parallel.
+Sometimes, dry storage casks use the same lifting equipment (polar crane) as other outage activities, extending plant outage.
 The main steps to load a cask are performed as follows:

 - Preparation of a cask for fuel loading

-- Transfer the cask into spent fuel pool
+- Transfer the cask into the spent fuel pool

 - Load fuel into the